Webflow Alternatives (2026) — The Key Competitors

 On the more expensive hosted WordPress plans, selling features are provided via WooCommerce, a well-specced ecommerce tool that gives you considerably more selling features than Webflow.

-Merchants who are serious about selling online usually choose the self-hosted version of WordPress, however — an open-source version of the platform that you download for free and install on your own hosting.
+Merchants who are serious about selling online usually choose the self-hosted version of WordPress, however — an open-source version of the platform that you download for free and install on your own hosting setup.

-To be fair, Webflow is a more flexible website builder than most, and gives WordPress a good run for its money in the flexibility stakes — but with self-hosted WordPress, you have absolute control over everything.
+To be fair, Webflow is a more customizable solution than most, and gives WordPress a good run for its money in the flexibility stakes — but with self-hosted WordPress, you have absolute control over everything.
+It lets you:

-The disadvantage of using self-hosted WordPress over Webflow is that you’ll usually face a bit more more setup time and configuration (and there’s no customer support available to help you during this process).
+The disadvantage of using self-hosted WordPress over Webflow is that using it involves a bit more setup time and configuration (and there’s no customer support available to help you during this process).

 And, if you are serious about getting the most out of WordPress from a PageSpeed and technical SEO perspective, there’s often expensive hosting involved and, depending on your technical skills, development work to pay for too.